anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 That is, any new registration that is a case variant of an existing registration should be rejected.

-RDAP clients SHOULD match values in this registry using case-insensitive matching.
+RDAP clients SHOULD match values in this registry using case-insensitive matching to handle server implementations incorrectly using the wrong case.

 Definitions of new types (see above) MAY additionally constrain the format of values for those new types beyond the specification of this document and [@!RFC9083].